MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/public-groups.md

 - MED150
 - MBS150
 ms.assetid: 9bfde61a-6f8f-4aa8-aead-4ba0c10ed636
-description: "Kaizala public groups allow enterprises to expose a single channel on Kaizala where they can connect privately with a large set of Kaizala subscribers to:"
+description: Learn how to use Kaizala public groups to expose a single channel on Kaizala where users can connect privately with a large set of Kaizala subscribers.
 ---

 # Kaizala Public Groups